zstoebs/site/content/projects/this-site/index.md

    license = "https://unsplash.com/license"
 +++

-**tl;dr** From knowing very little about webdev to everything (or at least most) you need to know, all in one place!
+**tl;dr** From knowing very little about webdev to the bare minimum that you need to know, all in one place!
 The [Hugo hosting docs](https://gohugo.io/hosting-and-deployment/hosting-on-github/) and [After Dark]((https://after-dark.habd.as)) tutorial / docs are sufficient but unclear on the finer details.
 Here, I flesh those out to make this process as easy for prospective users as it truly should be.

 # Links
 [Site source](https://github.com/zstoebs/site)

 [Generated source](https://github.com/zstoebs/zstoebs.github.io)

+[Here](https://motherfuckingwebsite.com) justifies my <i>perfect</i> website build.

 # How to Host